godotengine/godot-docs/tutorials/xr/a_better_xr_start_script.rst

   It is thus important to keep your game paused while in visible mode.
   If you don't the game will keep on running while your user isn't interacting with your game.
-  Also when the game returns to focussed mode, suddenly all controller and hand tracking is re-enabled and could have game breaking consequences if you do not react to this accordingly.
+  Also when the game returns to the focused mode, suddenly all controller and hand tracking is re-enabled and could have game breaking consequences if you do not react to this accordingly.
-  Be sure to test this behaviour in your game!
+  Be sure to test this behavior in your game!

-While handling our signal we will update the focusses state, unpause our node and emit our ``focus_gained`` signal.
+While handling our signal we will update the focuses state, unpause our node and emit our ``focus_gained`` signal.

 .. tabs::
   .. code-tab:: gdscript GDScript